austral-electronics/QuantumCM4/README.md

 - **Makes it as easy as possible to build your next smart project operating in hostile environment** with a solution **100% compatible with the Raspberry Pi Ecosystem** and designed for professional use and suitable for real-time applications and browser-based remote displays.
 - **Shrink your team and schedule :** Focus on your core business by using a yet proven rugged hardware and a mainstream software solution.
 Develop from day one and take advantage of the support and examples of the largest developer community.
 - **Hardware flexibility :** Choose the memory, the storage, the WIFI option from a single unit.
 We can customize the expansion board, put your logo or add functionality for very low volumes.
 If a high level of integration is required, the Quantum CM4 bare electronic boards can also be integrated into your system (only 20g).
 - **Develop at warp speed :** Connect an instrument to the cloud, datalog, make a web live data dashboard, troubleshoot... in minutes and accessible to all !!!. it's possible.
-If it is suitable for your application, you can freely use [ezIoT SDK](https://github.com/austral-electronics/wiki/wiki/Quantum-SDK), our fast system integration solution based on [Node-RED](https://nodered.org/) visual flow creator, which offers you a library of nearly 4000 [nodes](https://github.com/austral-electronics/wiki/wiki/Quantum-nodes-collection) to connect everything.
+If it is suitable for your application, you can freely use [Red Carpet - IoT Software Suite](https://github.com/austral-electronics/wiki/wiki/Quantum-SDK), our fast system integration solution based on [Node-RED](https://nodered.org/) visual flow creator, which offers you a library of nearly 4000 [nodes](https://github.com/austral-electronics/wiki/wiki/Quantum-nodes-collection) to connect everything.

 ## Overview <a name="overview"></a>